 Time investment and registration

 The group meets regularly with the SG programme designer.
 Usually this takes about an hour a week, schedules permitting.
 Next to this, your own personal investment will be one to two hours per week for reading, doing background research and practical organization.
-There are two OML opportunities per academic year, starting in October and in January respectively.

 If you are interested in participating in an OML, fill in the form